On polynomials of small range sum: The Lov asz-Schrijver construction

-Lov\'asz and Schrijver showed that up to affine transformations (elements of $AGL(2,p)$) there is only one set in $\F_p^2$ determining exactly $\frac{p+3}{2}$ directions.
-Such a set can be described due to \cite{around} as follows.
+Lov\'asz and Schrijver showed \cite{LS} that up to affine transformations (elements of $\mathrm{AGL}(2,p)$) there is only one set in $\F_p^2$ determining exactly $\frac{p+3}{2}$ directions.
+We mention that the characterisation of this set also follows from Rédei’s characterisation of the solutions of his Problem II for $q = p$ \cite{redei}.
+Such a set can be described due to Szőnyi \cite{around} as follows.

-Let $\{ (0,x) \mid x \in \F_p \}$ and $\{ (x,0) \mid x \in \F_p \}$ be identified with $\F_p$.
-Then we may also identify $\F_p^*$ with $\{ (0,x) \mid 0\ne x \in \F_p \}$ and $\{ (x,0) \mid 0 \ne x \in \F_p \}$.
+Let $\{ (0,x) \colon x \in \F_p \}$ and $\{ (x,0) \colon x \in \F_p \}$ be identified with $\F_p$.
+Then we may also identify $\F_p^*$ with $\{ (0,x) \colon 0\ne x \in \F_p \}$ and $\{ (x,0) \colon 0 \ne x \in \F_p \}$.
 Let

 It is clear that $|L|=p$ and it determines exactly $\frac{p+3}{2}$ directions.
 Notice that the projection polynomials determined by $L$ are described in Theorem \ref{thm:main}.
 Up to affine transformations there are two polynomials listed in Theorem \ref{thm:main}.
 We may see that both types appear as projection polynomials of $L$.
 Moreover, the ones listed in Theorem \ref{thm:main} \ref{item:b} appears exactly twice.
-Since $L$ is equidistributed in the set of parallel lines not determining a direction of $L$ we may see that there are exactly $(p-1)-\frac{p+3}{2}$ projection polynomials that are constant.
+Since $L$ is equidistributed in the set of parallel lines not determining a direction of $L$ we may see that there are exactly $(p+1)-\frac{p+3}{2}=\frac{p-1}{2}$ projection polynomials that are constant.
 The remaining projection polynomials are of type \ref{thm:main} \ref{item:a}

 The purpose of this section is to show that for large enough primes this result follows from Theorem \ref{thm:main}.
 In order to do so we have to introduce the basic notion and some technique of the discrete Fourier transformation.
 We will also reformulate it in terms of the projection polynomials.